nraboy/mongodb-stitch-hugo/README.md

 As seen in the previous steps, it isn't difficult to build a Hugo project or deploy static assets to Stitch.
 However, you generally wouldn't want to manually run multiple commands any time you wanted to deploy.
 Instead, a build script or deployment script might make more sense.

 Two popular task runner technologies include Gulp and Grunt.
-For this example we're going to use [Gulp](https://gulpjs.com/) for building and deploying our website to Stitch.
+For this example, we're going to use [Gulp](https://gulpjs.com/) for building and deploying our website to Stitch.

 At the root of your Stitch project create a **gulpfile.js** file and then execute the following commands: